 I live for the summer season in New England because I have the best organic CSA in all of New Hampshire from Normanton Farms.
 Every week in my box are the most gorgeous fresh organic vegetables and over these past few weeks, my box has been filled with loads of delicious red beets.

 Roasted beets are great because you can cut/slice them up up and store in the refrigerator to use as needed.
-So easy, but with this week’s beets, I thought about how delicious some pickled beets and eggs would be with a nice cold beer…so I did some beet pickled eggs 😃
+So easy to use in Paleo dinner recipes too, but with this week’s beets, I thought of something a little different.
+Delicious pickled beets and eggs that I could enjoy with a nice cold beer on a hot summer day (okay, I know beer is not Paleo BUT it is exactly what I thought at that moment!).

-This Paleo pickled eggs with fresh beets recipe is as clean eating as you can get and is made with raw apple cider vinegar, for the sour tang, and raw honey, for a slight sweetness.
+This pickled beet eggs recipe is as clean eating as you can get and is made with raw apple cider vinegar, for the sour tang, and raw honey, for a slight sweetness.
 Besides taste, the raw vinegar and honey are loaded with lots of nutritious benefits.

 I prefer the unfiltered Bragg Organic Raw Apple Cider Vinegar, which is made up of healthy enzymes, proteins, and good bacteria.
 Love all the Bragg apple cider vinegar benefits.
 Although, raw honey benefits are just as good, with it’s various anti-viral, anti-bacterial, and anti-fungal properties.